Current density induced by a cosmic string in de Sitter spacetime in the presence of two flat boundaries: Background Geometry and Matter Field Content

 The equation is completely separable and in accordance to the symmetries present in the geometry under consideration; so, we propose the following Ansatz:

-where $\vec{x}_{||}$ represents the coordinates along the $(D-3)$ extra dimensions and $\vec{k}$ the corresponding momenta.
-The unknown function $h(z)$ will be specified by the Robin boundary conditions obeyed by the scalar field on both flat boundaries placed at $z=a_1$ and $z=a_2$.
+where $\vec{x}_{||}$ denotes the coordinates along the $(D-3)$ extra dimensions, with $\vec{k}$ representing the corresponding momenta.
+The function $h(z)$ will be determined by the Robin boundary conditions that the scalar field satisfies on both flat boundaries placed at $z=a_1$ and $z=a_2$.

 Taking the Ansatz proposed above into \eqref{EQM} and admitting that